acron0/sbsk/NOTES.md

 TODO
 # Search
 # Categories / Tags / Locations (Metadata)
-- Not obvious they're videos
 - No categories?
-- What order are they in?
 - Intro blurb
 - Description Overlay
+- What do to about sizes?
+- Better description-as-title ellipsis